-Nexus Repository Manager Pro and Nexus Repository Manager OSS include support for hosting, proxying and grouping static websites - the raw format.
+Nexus Repository includes support for hosting, proxying and grouping static websites - the raw format.
 Hosted repositories with this format can be used to store and provide a Maven-generated website.
 Proxy repositories can subsequently proxy them in other servers.
 The raw format can also be used for other resources than HTML files exposed by straight HTTP-like browsable directory structures.

 This section details the process of configuring raw repositories, configuring a simple Maven project to publish a Maven-generated project site and other use cases for raw repositories.